-Central to my interdisciplinary practice is a painter’s aesthetic and an experimental approach to materials and how form and structure act as a feedback loop for ideas.
-I work in video, audio, digital imagery, traditional painting and recently: CNC 3D relief rendering.
+Central to my interdisciplinary practice is a process driven, experimental, approach.
+I work with video, audio, digital imagery, traditional painting and recently, CNC 3D relief rendering.

-Much of my recent work is concerned with creating waveform landscape imagery in stills, reliefs, and videos derived from spoken word audio.
-My broader digital subject matter includes image de/generation, meta-exposure, pixilation, glitch, noise, drones, visual and audio ambience, grid and organic forms in various combinations.
+Much of my recent work is concerned with abstracting waveform imagery via: stills, reliefs, and videos derived from spoken word audio.
+My moving image subject matter includes image de/generation, meta-exposure, pixilation, glitch, noise, drones, visual and audio ambience, grid and organic forms in various combinations.

 I use audio waveforms, Morse code, and Piano Roll patterns as visual and audio coding to create multi sensory installations guided by the proportional aesthetics of fractal/complexity expressions.

 I have designed my current practice to work within a fractal/complexity/chaos/code-based method of creating work that presents morphology-as-meaning based on the implications that structure can unify disparate sensory experience.